iamsahilshukla/coint-tracker/README.md

 # Coin Tracker

-A real-time cryptocurrency coin tracker built with Express, Sequelize, MySQL, and EJS.
+A real-time cryptocurrency coin tracker built with Express, Sequelize, MySql, and EJS.
 Users can add coins, see live updates via Server-Sent Events (SSE), and enjoy rate limiting and daily limits per user.

 ## Features